cakephp/docs/sr/core-libraries/components/authentication.rst

     Loads the authorization objects configured.

-.. php:method:: deny($action, [$action, ...])
+.. php:method:: deny($actions = null)

-    Toggle one more more actions previously declared as public actions, as non-public methods.
+    Toggle one or more actions previously declared as public actions, as non-public methods.
 These methods will now require authorization.
 Best used inside your controller's beforeFilter method.